-In 2017/2018 Library Champions carried out the following activities:
+In the past Library Champions have carried out the following activities:

 Marketing and communications